 - Can you please tell us how, going forward, your organization defines “intimidation,” harassment,” and “threat”?

 - Finally, do you plan to report individuals in your state to the U.S. Department of Justice – or do you believe that concerns can be adequately managed by local and state law enforcement?

 This list will be updated as responses are received.
 This list also includes responses to the NSBA letter that did not come directly to Parents Defending Education but were made in public statements.

-Seventeen states have taken further action—Alabama, Florida, Georgia, Illinois, Kentucky, Louisiana, Missouri, Mississippi, Montana, New Hampshire, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia and Wisconsin — to withdraw membership, participation, or dues from NSBA.
+22 states have taken further action—Alabama, Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Kentucky, Louisiana, Minnesota, Missouri, Mississippi, Montana, New Hampshire, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia and Wisconsin — to withdraw membership, participation, or dues from NSBA.

 Arizona: On February 16, 2022 the Arizona School Boards Association notified the National School Boards Association that they had decided to discontinue their membership in the organization.